-Please Note: ALL 12th grade GPS students will have the opportunity to take one ACT test on October 20, 2020 at their high school without outside registration or fees.
-This October 20, 2020 ACT (No Writing) paper administration is meant to replace the missed spring 2020 opportunity for Cohort 2021.
+Please Note: ALL 12th grade GPS students had the opportunity to take one ACT test on October 20, 2020 at their high school without outside registration or fees.
+The October 20, 2020 ACT (No Writing) paper administration was meant to replace the missed spring 2020 opportunity for Cohort 2021.

 If you'd like to take an additional ACT test outside of the Junior Year GPS date register below directly with ACT.

 What if I can’t afford the fee?
 Don’t worry, there are waivers available to those with financial need.
 See your Student Advisor for further information about your situation and what you qualify for.

 Please Note: Do you qualify for Free & Reduced Lunch?
 If so, you may be able to claim your SAT Fee Waivers through your College Board account or learn about ACT Fee Waiver Program.

 Do I need to take both tests?
 The answer to that is mostly dependent upon the university you plan to attend, but here is a good comparison of the two exams.
 It never hurts you to take both.

 You should not just roll out of bed on the Saturday morning of the exam and "give it your best shot".

 For online resources, Khan Academy is the official study guide for the SAT, while OpenEd has a similar free platform to help you prepare for the ACT.
 Outside companies also offer test prep courses for a fee that will cover the content of the exams plus test-taking strategies.
 You can find information for these offerings in your counseling office and career center.

 A well-written personal statement/college essay can make the difference between being admitted into the university of your choice, obtaining a scholarship or not receiving it.

 Your personal statement or essay is your chance to show what is unique about you and to get the admissions or scholarship committees’ attention.
 It is worth taking the time on this, so don’t delay, start writing this today.